 Monazite is a source of mainly so called “light” REEs (especially cerium, lanthanum, praseodymium, neodymium) which are some of the critical elements for the permanent magnets used in clean technologies.
 SRC will work with the mining industry to secure this feed stock from across Saskatchewan, Canada and internationally.

-An intermediate concentrate of mixed rare earth carbonates will be produced from the concentration plant and further processed in a separation plant to produce separated rare earth oxides, as the market requires.
+An intermediate concentrate of mixed rare earth carbonates will be produced from the Monazite Processing Unit and further processed in a Separation Unit to produce separated rare earth oxides, as the market requires.
 These will be sold by SRC and further refined and processed to provide the inputs that original equipment manufacturers (OEMs) require.

-The treatment capacity of the plant will be 3000 tonnes per year, producing an initial product: mixed rare earth carbonate.
-Part of the mixed rare earth carbonate will be fed to the separation plant to produce approximately 500 tonnes of separated, individual rare earth oxides, excluding cerium.
+The treatment capacity of the Unit will be 3000 tonnes per year, producing an initial product: mixed rare earth carbonate.
+Part of the mixed rare earth carbonate will then be fed to the Separation Unit to produce approximately 500 tonnes of separated, individual rare earth oxides, excluding cerium.